 - Day 1-20: You pay nothing.

 - Day 21–100: Medicare covers all costs except the daily coinsurance for covered services.
-You are responsible for covering the coinsurance.
+You are responsible for protecting the coinsurance.

-- 100 days and beyond: Medicare pays nothing; you are on the hook for all costs.
+- One hundred days and beyond: Medicare pays nothing; you are on the hook for all costs.